2017 Vuelta a España: Pre-race favourites

-Route and stages
+Route

 The route of the 2017 Vuelta a España was revealed by Unipublic on 12 January 2017.
 Keeping with the tradition of the past few years, the race started off with a team time trial.
 However, the race started in France, just the third time in history that the Spanish Grand Tour began outside of its home country.

 The third stage saw the race leave France, with a mountain stage to Andorra la Vella.
 The first uphill finale was on stage 5, with a summit finish atop the Ermita de Santa Lucía.
 The queen stage of the 2017 Vuelta was stage 20, which featured a summit finish atop the Alto de l'Angliru.
 Finally, the race ended with a customary circuit race in Madrid.

+Race overview

 Classification leadership

 The Vuelta a España had three individual classifications, for which jerseys were awarded daily to the leading rider, as well as a team competition.
 The primary classification was the general classification, which was calculated by adding each rider's finishing times on each stage.
 Time bonuses were awarded at the end of every stage apart from the two individual time trials.
 The rider with the lowest cumulative time was the leader of the general classification, and wears the red jersey.
 The leader of the general classification at the end of the race was considered the overall winner of the Vuelta a España.

 The second classification was the points classification.
 Riders received points for finishing among the highest placed in a stage finish, or in intermediate sprints during the stage.
 The points available for each stage finish were determined by the stage's type.
 The leader was identified by a green jersey.

 The next classification was the mountains classification.
 Points were awarded to the riders that reached the summit of the most difficult climbs first.
 The climbs were categorized, in order of increasing difficulty, third-, second-, and first- and special-category.
 The leader wore a white jersey with blue polka dots.

 The final of the individual classifications was the combination classification.
 A rider's ranking in the combination classification was determined by tallying up his positions in the general, points, and mountains classifications.
 The leader wore a white jersey.
 If no rider was classified in all three classifications, riders classified in two would have been considered, and if that was tied the general classification will decide the winner.

 There was also the team classification.
 After each stage, the times of the three highest finishers of each team are added together.
 The victory was awarded to the team with the lowest cumulative time at the end of the event.